jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

   return dx
 ```

+> Dropout forces the decision not to dependent on few features.
+It behave like other regularization in constraining the magnitude of $$W$$.

 ### Deep learning network (Fully-connected layers) CIFAR-10

 Let's put together everything to solve the CIFRA-10.
 CIFAR-10 is a computer vision dataset for object classification.
 It has 60,000 32x32 color images belonging to one of 10 object classes, with 6000 images per class.